• Skip to primary navigation

 • Serve warm topped with your favorite fresh toppings such as chopped cilantro, sliced grape tomatoes, avocado, or salsa blend.
 Store any leftovers in an airtight container up to 1 day.

-Keyword baked cod
+Keyword baked cod, cod in parchment

 More Main Dishes